zhopto3/DialAttack/README.md

-# The Impact of Dialect Varition on Robust Automatic Speech Recognition for Catalan
+# The Impact of Dialect Variation on Robust Automatic Speech Recognition for Catalan

 CommonVoice 18.0 has the following "macro-dialect" composition (L2 data removed):